iamcrjones/CameronJones_T1A3/README.md

 From here you will open your terminal of choice and navigate to the directory and enter the folder named "src".

-In your terminal, enter the command "./runme.sh" followed by a username you would like to set for yourself, followed by "Normal" or "Hard" to select your difficulty.
+In your terminal, enter the command `./runme.sh` followed by a username you would like to set for yourself, followed by `Normal` or `Hard` to select your difficulty.
 If you do not enter a username or difficulty you will be prompted to do so as the application will not commence otherwise.

-Press "Enter" to run the file and it will install everything needed by ruby to run the application and will then begin.
+Press `Enter` to run the file and it will install everything needed by ruby to run the application and will then begin.

+If you are receiving permissions errors when the script is trying to install Bundler, please enter the following command into your terminal before running the script:

+`sudo gem install bundle`

+This should allow the bundle gem to be installed successfully to that directory and then load the Gemfile to install everything else needed.

 I hope you like my app!
 ## Purpose & Scope